 How can I avoid getting gonorrhea?

 The best way to keep from getting gonorrhea is to not have sexual intercourse.
-If you decide to have sexual intercourse, make sure you use a condom every time you have vaginal, anal, or oral sex.
+If you decide to have sexual intercourse, make sure you use an effective condom every time you have vaginal, anal, or oral sex.